Komitee gegen den Vogelmord e. V.

 CABS won a court case: bramblings will no longer be hunted in Italy

-Judgement falls, not only in Italy.
-The illegal persecution of birds of prey has been on CABS radar since the late 1970s, but our active work based on increasing evidence of persecution did not start until 2005.
-Especially in the western parts of Germany where goshawks, buzzards and kites have been seen to be targeted.
-After our surveillance footage led to the conviction of a hunter from Duren in 2007, CABS has made bird of prey protection a key part of our central campaign within Germany.
-We aim to deliver better protection for the species suffering at the hands of hunters, gamekeepers and pigeon fanciers.
+However, judgments are not only made in Italy.
+The illegal persecution of birds of prey in Germany has been keeping us busy since the late 1970s, but from 2005 onwards the extent becomes clear.
+Especially in North Rhine-Westphalia, goshawks, buzzards and kites suffer from persecution.
+After our surveillance footage led to the conviction of a hunter from Düren in 2007, CABS has made raptor persecution a key part of our campaigns within Germany.

 2010 - 2014 Awakening to new shores